Navezjt/sd-webui-reactor/README.md

 **IV.
 "AttributeError: 'FaceSwapScript' object has no attribute 'enable'"**

 You need to disable the "SD-CN-Animation" extension (or perhaps some another that causes the conflict)

+**V. "INVALID_PROTOBUF : Load model from <...>\models/roop\inswapper_128.onnx failed:Protobuf parsing failed"**

+This error may occur if there's smth wrong with the model file `inswapper_128.onnx`

+Try to download it manually from [here](https://huggingface.co/henryruhs/roop/resolve/main/inswapper_128.onnx) and put it to the `stable-diffusion-webui\models\roop` replacing existing one

 ## Updating